-Insurance producers in Alabama must take 24 hours of continuing education courses within each full biennial renewal cycle, with three of those hours covering the subject of ethics.
+Insurance producers with major lines licenses in Alabama must take 24 hours of continuing education courses within each full biennial renewal cycle, with three of those hours covering the subject of ethics.
 Pre-licensing classes don’t count toward CE requirements, although you are also not required to take CE hours that are exclusive to your line of authority.

 For licensed producers who are merely working in a supporting or service representative role, the CE requirements are halved, meaning you only have to take 12 hours of CE, with two of them being in ethics.